-Our examination of the issues and of the facts, and the perspectives brought to us by those who have briefed us or who have made written representation to us, convince us that not only is there no simple solution to the problem, but that the factors on which a process for peace must be based are already well-known to the parties involved.
-While we can indicate the way we believe these factors should be handled, so that decommissioning of arms and a move to all-party negotiations can proceed, only a resolute approach to the issues by the parties themselves, including the commitment to trust and, where necessary, the acceptance of some degree of risk, will allow substantial progress to be made.
-It is clear from our discussions and from the submissions received that the depth of pain and distrust is such that no single gesture can be sufficient to overcome each community's deep subject on of the other, and that the trust and confidence required to bring through a process of engagement involving both words and deeds.
+Our examination of the issues and of the facts, and the perspectives brought to us by those who have briefed us or who have made written representation to us, convince us that while there is no simple solution to the problem, but that the factors on which a process for peace must be based are already clear.
+While we can indicate the way we believe these factors should be addressed, so that decommissioning of arms and a move to all-party negotiations can proceed, only a resolute approach to the issues by the parties themselves, (including the commitment to trust and, where necessary, the acceptance of some degree of risk, - deleted) will allow substantial progress to be made.
+It is clear from our discussions and from the submissions received that the depth of pain and distrust is such that no single gesture can be sufficient to overcome each community's deep suspicion of the other, and that the trust and confidence required to bring about the removal of the gun from Irish politics can only be developed through a process of engagement involving both words and deeds - deleted.

-We are aware of the enormous contribution made by individuals and groups in getting the process of peace in Northern Ireland to the stage it is now.
-The tireless and courageous efforts of Prime Minister Major, and of Taoiseachs Bruton and Reynolds have been essential precursors to a lasting peace.
-We recognize as well have the individual institutions, organizations, and individuals in the promotion of peace.
+That noted, we are aware of the enormous contribution already made by individuals and groups in getting the process of peace in Northern Ireland to the stage it is now.
+The tireless and courageous efforts of Prime Minister Major, and of Taoiseachs Bruton and |Reynolds have been essential precursors to a lasting peace.
+We recognize as well have the individual actions of some political parties and their leaders and of other institutions, organizations, and individuals in the promotion of peace.

 We have asked ourselves how those who have suffered during the twenty-five years of internal strife can accept the fact that the establishment of a lasting peace will call for collaboration with those they hold responsible for their loss and pain.
-The events of the past and can continued suffering and bereavement of individuals and of families on the past, the past will become the future, and that is something no one can desire.
-That knowledge alone encourages us in making the suggestions we do in this report, suggestions which may not please everybody but which nonetheless we feel are necessary in pointing the way towards a lasting solution.
+The events of the past and the continued suffering and bereavement of individuals and of families can never and should never be forgotten.
+But if the focus is to remain on the past, the past will become the future, and that is something no one can desire.
+That knowledge alone encourages us in making the suggestions we do in this report. (suggestions which may not please everybody but which nonetheless we feel are necessary in pointing the way towards a lasting solution - deleted)

-After all our interviews and our reading we remain convinced that the shared will of the vast majority in Northern Ireland is to seek a just and lasting peace and the establishment of a democratic process of government in which violence or the threat of violence can play no part.
+After all our study we remain convinced that the shared will of the vast majority in Northern Ireland is to seek a just and lasting peace and the establishment of a democratic process of government in which violence or the threat of violence can play no part.
 Members of both traditions may be less far apart on the resolution of their differences than they believe.
 The path to an honorable and lasting solution is there for those courageous enough to take it.